Lensley/phonegap-sharedimage/README.md

 ## Mentions

-The skeleton of the code was pulled from [phonegap-nfc](https://github.com/chariotsolutions/phonegap-nfc).
+The skeleton of the code was originally pulled from [phonegap-nfc](https://github.com/chariotsolutions/phonegap-nfc).
 I wrote this because [WebIntent](https://github.com/phonegap/phonegap-plugins/tree/master/Android/WebIntent) was bugging out in conjunction with phonegap-nfc.

+npm packaging/Cordova plugin updates and contributions by @ntheile.

 ## License
 The MIT License